 - According to this episode of The Big Picture, the Band Toon and other animated shows designed to promote certain celebrities (such as Muhammad Ali and Hulk Hogan) was killed off twice, first in The Eighties by the rise of Merchandise-Driven cartoons that were more lucrative for marketers, and again at the Turn of the Millennium by the rise of Reality TV offering a less expensive, more direct way for celebrities to promote themselves on television.

 - For that matter, the Merchandise-Driven "half-hour toy commercial" style of cartoon that reached its peak in The Eighties was itself killed for over a decade by the Children's Television Act of 1990, which placed strong restrictions on the advertising content of shows aimed at children.
 It was only with the rise of cable television (which isn't covered by the law) in the Turn of the Millennium when shows designed to sell products to children became big again.

 - The above two combined with the Yo Yogi! flop made NBC think that the whole concept of a Saturday Morning Cartoon block was not worth it, turning instead to a teen-based block anchored by Saved by the Bell and expanding Weekend Today.
 The main reason why the genre still exists on broadcast television is due to the above mentioned CTA requiring three hours of Edutainment a week, with some networks farming theirs out from programming on another network under its corporate umbrella, e.g. CBS getting theirs from Nick Jr.

-- The extreme unpopularity of Johnny Test has seemed to have killed off most mainstream attempts in the "kid uses super science and gadgets to deal with everyday life" genre of cartoons that started with shows like Dexter's Laboratory and Jimmy Neutron.
+- The extreme unpopularity of Johnny Test has seemed to have killed off most mainstream attempts in the "kid uses super science and gadgets to deal with everyday life" genre of cartoons that started with shows like Dexters Laboratory and The Adventures Of Jimmy Neutron Boy Genius.